 A rod kicker is fitted to assist in holding the main boom at the optimum angel for reefing the mainsail.

-A 'Lazy' inner forestay, complete with a dedicated second headsail halyard and fitted with an over-centre lever for tensioning so that a smaller headsail than the primary 135% rollerreefing genoa may be attached to the for'deck abaft the for'stay.
+A 'Lazy' inner forestay, complete with a dedicated second headsail halyard and fitted with an over-centre lever for tensioning so that a smaller headsail may be attached to the for'deck abaft the for'stay.

-• Cruising chute (with snuffer), described as relatively small and probably not
+Cruising chute (with snuffer), described as relatively small, but serviceable and manufactured by Banks Sails.

-• Symmetrical spinnaker by Crusader sails in turtle.
+Symmetrical spinnaker by Crusader sails in a turtle bag.